Fire Safety and Prevention in Manufactured Homes

 • Egress windows in all bedrooms, which are built to open for easy emergency escape.

-• Smoke detectors required inside or immediately adjacent to all bedrooms, the top of the stairs and on the basement ceiling near the stairs if the home has a basement.)
+• Smoke detectors required inside or immediately adjacent to all bedrooms, the top of the stairs and on the basement ceiling near the stairs if the home has a basement.

 • A minimum of two separate exterior doors that are reachable without passing through other lockable doors.
 In comparison, site-built homes are required to have only one exterior door and do not have a reachability requirement.

 Because manufactured homes are constructed to a national building code instead of varying state and local codes, every new manufactured home in the country is held to the same strict fire safety standards.
-According to a report by the National Fire Protection Association, “Manufactured homes have a lower rate of civilian fire injuries per 100,000 occupied housing units than other one- or two-family homes, because manufactured homes have not only a lower fire rate per 1,000 housing units but also a lower injury rate per 100 fires.”

 Social Winter Lifestyle Country Aire 25RGR32683EH20S Dining Room Detail 2020-Nov -6